Nicola Adams: Other

 In 2012, she became the first female boxer to receive an award from the Boxing Writers' Club of Great Britain.
 Specifically, she was awarded the Joe Bromley Award for outstanding services to boxing.
 She was also the first woman ever to be invited to the club's awards ceremony.

 In 2012, too, she was a nominee for BBC Sports Personality of the Year.

 In November 2012, she topped the list of The Independents 101 most influential LGBT people in Britain for 2012.

 She was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours and later Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to boxing.

 In July 2015, she was awarded an honorary Doctor of Laws degree by the University of Leeds.
 In November 2015, she was listed as one of BBC's 100 Women.

 In 2016, Adams was named Number One in the DIVA Power List of the UK's most eminent lesbian and bisexual women.

+In 2018, a Barbie doll based on her was produced; it was the first boxer Barbie doll.

 In 2019 she was included in the annual Powerlist, being recognised as one of the most influential black Britons.

 On 2 September 2020, it was announced that Adams would be a contestant on the eighteenth series of Strictly Come Dancing and that she would feature in the competition's first same-sex couple alongside professional Katya Jones.
 On 12 November 2020, they were forced to withdraw from the competition after Jones tested positive for COVID-19.
-In July 2024, it was rumoured that Adams might be set to return to Strictly Come Dancing for her second chance.

-On 5 May 2024, it was announced that Adams would have her name engraved on a new Ribbons metal sculpture in Leeds city centre.
-Designed by Pippa Hale, the sculpture will celebrate 348 women past and present who have contributed to the city as chosen by the public.
+Adams' name is one of those featured on the sculpture Ribbons, unveiled in 2024.